“0:00 What is small claims court? Small claims

 0:39 will be decided by a judge without a

-0:41 jury.
-All these things are consented to
+0:41 jury all these things are consented to

-0:44 by filing the small claims case.”
+0:44 by filing the small claims case.
+[Music]"

 With over 100 million cases filed yearly in state trial courts and 400,000 in federal trial courts, the United States legal system is constantly grinding work to resolve disputes.
+To assist with more minor claims or claims worth low value, the small claims court step in and lift the case burden of other courts.

-A small claims court is a legal institution that helps resolves small claims quickly and inexpensively.
+A small claims court is a legal institution that helps resolve small claims quickly and inexpensively.
 Rules are simpler, and the hearings are informal for small claims, unlike civil claims, where court rules are more complex and formal rules of evidence apply.

 There are other dispute-resolving methods, including mediation, and some counties can even help resolve a dispute through their consumer affairs offices.
 It is best to explore your options before you decide to approach a small claims court.